jigpu/linuxwacom-wiki-archive/wiki/Xf86-input-wacom.md

 This gets the latest version from git and installs it into the given prefix.
 In most cases, the prefix of /usr is the right one.
-If you're on a 64-bit machine, configure with --libdir=/usr/lib64.
+If you're on a 64-bit machine, you also need to add --libdir=/usr/lib64.
 If unsure, search for evdev\_drv.so.
 If it is in /usr/lib/xorg/modules/input, then the prefix of /usr is enough.
 If it is in /usr/lib64/xorg/modules/input, even if it is in /usr/lib/xorg/modules/input, then you need to specify --libdir=/usr/lib64.